 WHAT IS A TUBE?

-The outside diameter and the wall thickness of a tube (“tube OD”) are expressed in inches or millimeters; the difference between the outside diameter and the wall thickness, multiplied by two, defines the inside diameter of the tube.
+Tubes are designated by their outside diameter and wall thickness, which are exact measures in inches or millimeters.
+For tubes, the difference between the outside diameter and the wall thickness, multiplied by two, defines the inside diameter of the tube.

 |2||Wall Thickness||The thickness of a steel pipe is designated with a “Schedule” value (the most common are Sch.
 40, Sch.
 STD., Sch.
 XS/XH, Sch.
 XXS).
 Two pipes of different NPS and same schedule have different wall thicknesses in inches or millimeters.||The wall thickness of a steel tube is expressed in inches or millimeters.
 For tubing, the wall thickness is measured also with a gage nomenclature (BWG, SWG).|